thin-edge/thin-edge.io/vision.md

     - Dealing with fragmented hardware / linux variants
     - Lack of time to focus on device enablement as building IoT applications on cloud side is main responsibility
-    - No interest/time to dive into “hygiene factors” as device management and security
+    - No interest/time to dive into "hygiene factors" as device management and security
     - Expect ready to use or configuration based solution, with pre-defined design principles and framework, offering easy extensibility with known